Cyber Security Headlines – March 28, 2022

 Kaspersky added to FCC list that bans Huawei, ZTE from US networks

 The security company is now being listed a company that poses “an unacceptable risk to the national security of the United States.”
-The decision essentially puts Kaspersky in the same class as Chinese telecommunications hardware makers Huawei and ZTE, which were among the first added to the list in 2021.
-In a public notice issued Friday, the agency said that the Kaspersky decision is based on a 2017 ruling by the Department of Homeland Security (DHS), which banned the company’s products and services from U.S. government use.
-Kaspersky states that such charges are unsubstantiated and suggests the ban has more to do with the current “geopolitical climate.”
+The decision puts Kaspersky in the same class as Chinese telecom makers Huawei and ZTE, which were added to the list in 2021.
+The Agency noted, in a public notice issued Friday, that “the Kaspersky decision is based on a 2017 ruling by the Department of Homeland Security (DHS), which banned the company’s products and services from U.S. government use.”
+Kaspersky for its part states that such charges are unsubstantiated and suggests the ban has more to do with the current “geopolitical climate.”

 Hackers remotely start, unlock Honda Civics with $300 tech

-Keyless car entry exploits are nothing new.
-But this particular key fob hijack issue with some Honda vehicles manufactured between 2016 and 2020 is, according to The Register, a demonstration that auto manufacturers haven’t adapted their technology to keep up with known threats.
-This security weakness, tagged CVE-2022-27254, was discovered by Ayyappan Rajesh, a student at University of Massachusetts Dartmouth, along with someone with the handle HackingIntoYourHeart.
-According to the duo, various Honda vehicles send the same, unencrypted RF signal for each door-open, door-close, trunk-open and remote start.
-This allows for an attacker to eavesdrop on the request and conduct a replay attack.
+A key fob hijack issue occurring with some Honda vehicles manufactured between 2016 and 2020 is, according to The Register, “a demonstration that auto manufacturers haven’t adapted their technology to keep up with known threats.”
+This security weakness, as discovered by a student at University of Massachusetts Dartmouth.
+According to the research, “various Honda vehicles send the same, unencrypted RF signal for each door-open, door-close, trunk-open and remote start.
+This allows for an attacker to eavesdrop on the request and conduct a replay attack.”

 ‘Precursor malware’ infection may be a sign you’re about to get ransomware